AaltoSciComp/data-analysis-workflows-course/lectures/installation.rst

   conda env create -n env_name environment.yml

 You can now close the terminal.
-In the Anaconda Navigator, next to **Applications on**, switch from `base (root)` environment to `dataanalysis`.
+In the Anaconda Navigator **Home**-tab, next to **Applications on**, switch from `base (root)` environment to `dataanalysis`.
 Now you can launch a jupyterlab instance by clicking on **JupyterLab**.